casework/ontology.caseontology.org/CONTRIBUTE.md

 $ exit
 ```

-Copy the `casedocs.service` file so that systemctl can use it, reload, and enable the service:
+Link the `casedocs.service` file so that systemctl can use it, reload, and enable the service.  *Note:* If this deployment expects to modify the service file, e.g. to change the `User` line, it should be copied (`cp`) instead of soft-linked as documented.

 ```bash
 $ cd /etc/systemd/system